 - Initial treatment.
-Often, you'll need to begin taking medications to balance your moods right away.
+Often, you'll need to start taking medications to balance your moods right away.
 Once your symptoms are under control, you'll work with your doctor to find the best long-term treatment.

 - Substance abuse treatment.
 If you have problems with alcohol or drugs, you'll also need substance abuse treatment.
 Otherwise, it can be very difficult to manage bipolar disorder.

-- Benzodiazepines.
-These anti-anxiety medications may help with anxiety and improve sleep.
-Examples include clonazepam (Klonopin), lorazepam (Ativan), diazepam (Valium), chlordiazepoxide (Librium) and alprazolam (Niravam, Xanax).
+- Anti-anxiety medications.
+Benzodiazepines may help with anxiety and improve sleep.
 Benzodiazepines are generally used for relieving anxiety only on a short-term basis.
-Side effects can include drowsiness, reduced muscle coordination, and problems with balance and memory.

 Finding the right medication